simon-katz/lein-nomis-ns-graph/README.md

     lein nomis-ns-graph

-Produces a file called `nomis-ns-graph.png`.
+This produces a file called `nomis-ns-graph.png` showing namespace dependencies within the project's `.clj` sources.

-The filename can be overridden by using the `:filename` command-line argument.

 ### Specifying an Output File

 To specify a different output file:
     lein nomis-ns-graph :filename foo

 The default is `nomis-ns-graph`.